-Other services that I'm delighted to offer are a baptism ceremony / christening ceremony, welcoming ceremony and baby naming/blessing ceremony, and any other blessings of homes, yachts, new businesses, etc. to name a few.
-Available for funeral and memorial services as well.
+Other services that I'm delighted to offer are baptisms, welcoming and baby naming/blessing ceremonies, and any other blessings of homes, yachts, new businesses, etc. to name a few.
+Funeral and memorial services are offered as well.

 18. Why did you become an officiant?

-I truly enjoy having a good time, and nothing makes me more delighted than bringing an overabundance of joy into other people's lives!
+I truly enjoy having fun, and nothing makes me happier than bringing boatloads of joy into other people's lives!
 And what better way than taking a trip with the couple on their journey to their wedding day!!!
-The best part is that I'm invited to participate in a HUGELY way, and I'm entrusted with helping make it one of the most breathlessly dreamy, love filled days they will ever experience during their wedding ceremony, as people gather in the name of love witnessing their leap of faith into a steadfast union by marrying the love of their life!
+The best part is that I'm invited to participate in a huge way and helping to make it one of the most joyfully dreamy, poignant days they will ever experience, as people gather in the name of love witnessing their leap of faith into a lifelong commitment by marrying the love of their life!